Vishnu: Other Puranas

 Some versions of the Purana texts, unlike the Vedic and Upanishadic texts, emphasize Vishnu as supreme and on whom other gods depend.
 Vishnu, for example, is the source of creator deity Brahma in the Vaishnavism-focussed Purana texts.
-Vishnu's iconography typically shows Brahma being born in a lotus emerging from his navel, who then is described as creating all the forms in the universe, but not the primordial universe itself.
+Vishnu's iconography and a Hindu myth typically shows Brahma being born in a lotus emerging from his navel, who then is described as creating the world or all the forms in the universe, but not the primordial universe itself.
 In contrast, the Shiva-focussed Puranas describe Brahma and Vishnu to have been created by Ardhanarishvara, that is half Shiva and half Parvati; or alternatively, Brahma was born from Rudra, or Vishnu, Shiva and Brahma creating each other cyclically in different aeons (kalpa).

 In some Vaishnava Puranas, Vishnu takes the form of Rudra or commands Rudra to destroy the world, thereafter the entire universe dissolves and along with time, everything is reabsorbed back into Vishnu.
 The universe is then recreated from Vishnu all over again, starting a new Kalpa.
 For this the Bhagavata Purana employs the metaphor of Vishnu as a spider and the universe as his web.
 Other texts offer alternate cosmogenic theories, such as one where the universe and time are absorbed into Shiva.